alexamlie/INFERNO/README.md

         * input_sampling/: this contains diagnostic plots for the sampling against the input variants
 	* ld_collapsed_split_tag_regions/: this folder contains plots for the sampling enrichment analysis using collapsed LD blocks for individual tag regions, with subfolders for each specific region
 	* split_tag_regions/: this folder contains plots for the sampling analysis without collapsing by LD blocks for individual tag regions
+    * samples/: this (very large) folder contains tables of the specific variants sampled against the input as well as expanded variants, and also contains files describing the specific LD blocks and tag regions for each sampled variant.
+These files are mostly just index tables for the R script to use and are not very informative to directly look at
+    * tables/: this contains easy to parse tables of the outputs of the various steps of the sampling analysis, including raw and corrected p-values for both the cross-tag-region analysis and the split tag region analyses as well as the LD-collapsed and non-collapsed analyses

 ### Other instructions:
 To perform pathway analysis using WebGestalt on any list of target genes, use the 'genesymbol' option.